Temple Theater (Meridian, Mississippi): History

 The Hamasa Shrine organization in Meridian had outgrown their building across town by the early 1920s and sought to relocate.
 The Shriners hired architect Emile Weil to design the building and construction began in 1923.
 After the Grand Ballroom was completed in 1924, the Shriners moved in and began holding meetings while the rest of the building was being built around them.
 The theater part of the building was completed a few months later, but for the first few months of operation only occasional travelling shows performed at the Temple.
 It wasn't until 1927 when the Shriners leased the Temple Theater to the Saenger corporation in New Orleans that the Temple was modified into a movie house that the venue became very popular.

 After several modifications – including the addition of a 3 manual 8 rank Robert Morton theatre organ – the Temple Theater was finally completed in 1928.
 At the time of its construction, the theater contained one of the largest stages in the United States, second only to the Roxy Theater in New York City.
 Saenger's lease was renewed in 1952 for an additional 20 years, ending in 1972.
 With seating for 1800 persons, the silent movie era was a prosperous time for the Temple.
 Even after the silent movie era ended, the Temple provided entertainment to guests.
 Some of the artists that have performed at the Temple include George Strait, Alabama, Ronnie Milsap, Bill Monroe, Willie Nelson, The Oak Ridge Boys, Randy Travis, Roy Clark, Waylon Jennings, Elvis Presley, and many other big names.

 In 1973, after the Saenger's lease had expired, the Hamasa Shrine began restoration efforts ranging from repairing plaster damage and repainting walls to reupholstering seats and replacing carpets.
 The Temple remained true to its original design with one exception: the lobby's terrazzo floor, inlaid with small brass stars, swastikas, and crescents, was edited during World War II.
 The swastikas, simply design elements when the theater was constructed, were removed.

 In February 2009, a businessman from Dallas, Texas, named Roger Smith bought the Temple and promised to restore the Temple and continue year-round programming.
 Though many movie houses across the nation have been demolished, the Temple has remained in constant use.
-Today the Temple is used year-round for area events, live stage shows, plays, concerts, Hamasa Shrine functions, and public screenings of classic movies.
-It is a part of the Imperial Shrine Council, which consists of 191 Temples throughout North America.
+Today the Temple is used year-round for area events, live stage shows, plays, concerts.
+Hamasa Shrine is no longer is affiliated with the Temple Theater as they sold the building to Roger Smith and constructed a new Temple in Marion, Mississippi also located in Lauderdale County around 2010.